St Edmund’s is a Church of England Academy within the Diocese of Salisbury.

 • Develop a capacity to face suffering and learn from it.

-The school works on a two week cycle of blue and yellow weeks.
 Each day students have a 25 minute tutor time and there is a tutorial curriculum in place across the cycle.

 All collective worship enables students to grow in spiritual and religious awareness and knowledge.
 Key Christian festivals such as Advent, Lent, Easter and Christmas are given particular focus.
 Collective Worship is a time of reflection for all students, whatever their beliefs.
 The Christian concept of God may be specifically referred to frequently.
 Prayers and/or silence are used to enable students to contemplate the spiritual beliefs and values that are suggested to them.